Thanhngocpham200893/STATE-instructions/CDD/README.md

     whereas Cu(111) has work function of 4.894 eV obtained by STATE (4.94 eV in exp https://doi.org/10.1116/1.4934685).
     Therefore, work function change upon the NO adsorption is 0.944 eV, indicating negative pole outward the surface, Or charge is transfer from surface to NO.
-    Our calculation result is similar with NO adsorbs on other transition metals (https://doi.org/10.1039/B920857G)
+    Our calculation result is consistent with NO adsorbs on other transition metals (https://doi.org/10.1039/B920857G)

 **Interface dipole moment**